lmxDestined/lmxDestined.github.io/_pages/about.md

 ## Graduation Committee Member
 *Master Graduation*
--Alex Robinson: Development of a predictive maintenance model which provides fault identification and diagnostics on electrical gear motor systems (TU Delft)
+- Alex Robinson: Development of a predictive maintenance model which provides fault identification and diagnostics on electrical gear motor systems (TU Delft)
 - Rik Groenewegen: Decommissioning of offshore wind turbines - A model-based approach to assess cost reduc-ing decommissioning methodologies (TU Delft)
 - Esmée Mooldijk: The quantified effect of an active maintenance strategy on the overall equipment effec-tiveness in dairy production lines - case study at Friesland Campina Maasdam (TU Delft, Cum Laude)